xia-lab/MetaboAnalystR/README.md

 ## Description

 **MetaboAnalystR 3.0** contains the R functions and libraries underlying the popular MetaboAnalyst web server, including metabolomic data analysis, visualization, and functional interpretation.
 The package is synchronized with the MetaboAnalyst web server.
-After installing and loading the package, users will be able to reproduce the same results from their local computers using the corresponding R command history downloaded from MetaboAnalyst, thereby achieving maximum flexibility and reproducibility.
+After installing and loading the package, users will be able to reproduce the same results from their local computers using the corresponding R command history downloaded from MetaboAnalyst web site, thereby achieving maximum flexibility and reproducibility.

-Besides, with version 3.0, we aim to optimize two important points for the whole pipeline.
-First, raw spectral processing parameters optimization.
-Second, we have enhanced the ability to correct batch effect by organising different algorithm.
+The version 3.0 aims to improve the current global metabolomics workflow by implementing a fast parameter optimization algorithm for peak picking, and automated identification of the most suitable method for batch effect correction from 12 well-established approaches.
 In addition, more support for functional interpretation directly from m/z peaks via mummichog2 (PMID: 23861661), and a new pathway-based method to integrate multiomics data has been added.
 To demonstrate this new functionality, we provide the "MetaboAnalystR 3.0 Workflow: Towards Optimized Workflow for Global Metabolomics" vignette, available [here](https://drive.google.com/file/d/1F3Z2drNKFtQkekKO5-w7qWc134ZsGQ2R/view?usp=sharing) as a PDF.
 In this vignette, we perform end-to-end metabolomics data analysis on the full batch of clinical IBD samples.

 ## Getting Started